Easy Residency, Easy Citizenship—Two Reasons Ecuador Has My Attention Again

 Ecuador offers several residency options, including one for pensioners and another for investors.

-To qualify as a pensioner (that is, for the pensionado visa), all you need to do is prove a minimum monthly income of US$800 (for an individual; the requirement is US$900 for a couple).
+To qualify as a pensioner (that is, for the pensionado visa), all you need to do is prove a minimum monthly income of US$1,275 (for an individual; an additional US$250 is required for each dependent).

-That plus a clean police report, copies of your passport, two photos, a birth certificate, and, if relevant, a marriage certificate… and you’re set.
+That plus a clean police report, copies of your passport, two photos, a birth certificate, proof of health insurance with coverage in Ecuador, and, if relevant, a marriage certificate… and you’re set.

 Qualifying For Residency In Ecuador As An Investor

-To qualify for residency as an investor, you need to invest 70 times the unified basic salary (monthly minimum wage) in a CD or 80 times the minimum wage in real estate.
+To qualify for residency as an investor, you need to invest 100 times the monthly minimum wage.

 The investment (in a CD, in real estate, or in a business) must be maintained for as long as you hold your residency permit.
 This means that, if you invest in real estate, you can’t sell the property without disrupting your residency status.
 If you’re not certain you want to own real estate in Ecuador indefinitely, an investment in a bank CD might be the way to go instead.